-Otter symbolism and meanings include playfulness, laughter, and mischievousness, as well as creativity, transformation, and psychic abilities.
-Because otters can be found in coastal areas and riverways on every continent, except Antarctica and Australia, they are the subject of mythology and folklore in many cultures.
+Otter symbolism and meanings include playfulness, laughter, mischievousness, creativity, transformation, and psychic abilities.
+Because otters can be found in coastal areas and riverways on every continent (except Antarctica and Australia), they are subjects in the mythology and folklore of many cultures.
 In addition, the otter spirit animal appears in the spiritual belief systems of people around the world.

 Table of Contents